 - Performance Tests: Tests are run to make sure that the connector speed relative to the number of records processed is acceptable: over 1000 records per 5 minutes.

-- Code review: The code is reviewed by one of our developers to ensure the code is readable and clean.
+- Code review: The code is reviewed by one of our developers to ensure that the code is readable and clean.

 After your code has passed through every review process, your connector is approved and is either published to all of Domo through the Data Center or privately to the URL provided.